DevAman-sudo/Firebase/FirebaseAuth/README.md

 ```

+---
+***

-# Project Name => ( "Task Manager" )
+# Project Name => ( "Firebase AUTH" )

 - This is The Project that Connect with Firebase Admin SDK ,
-- Using Nodejs , Expressjs , Google Clouds Sevice as (Firebase) ,
+- Using Authentication to Store User Email And Login ,
+- Project Recoganized and Fetch the User Info ,
-- Project Provides Users to add their own task in Realtime fetching Database ,
+- Stored in Firebase Realtime Database .
-- also in firebase fireStore as in more orginized manner with Authentation .

 ```javascript
 console.log('Happy Coding! ');